 This lifelong condition does not yet have a known treatment or cure.
 Early intervention and education help individuals live independently and productively.

 According to 2014 data by the Centers for Disease Control and Prevention (CDC), one in every 59 children is diagnosed with autism.

-Autism spectrum disorder is three times more common in boys than in girls, except for Rett Syndrome.
+Autism spectrum disorder is four times more common in boys than in girls, except for Rett Syndrome.
 Compared to boys, many girls diagnosed with ASD exhibit less obvious signs.

 - What is autism?